 Working Papers

-• “Nuclear Morality in the Global South,” with Lauren Saukin and Stephen Herzog.
+“Nuclear Preference Management: How Global Publics Accept Both Nuclear Deterrence and Disarmament,” with Lauren Sukin and Stephen Herzog.
 Paper for the Ethics, Law, and Nuclear Deterrence Working Group, part of the Rethinking Nuclear Deterrence Research Network at Harvard Belfer Center.

 Work in Progress